collinsinclair/miniGit/README.md

 Spring 2021 term project for CSCI 2270: Data Structures at the University of Colorado Boulder

 This is a working miniature version control system.
-It creates a local repository, /miniGit, and allows you to interact directly with your repository through the terminal.
-You may add and remove files from your current working directory, commit changes, or even checkout previous commits.
+It creates a local repository, `.minigit`, and allows you to interact directly with your repository through the terminal.
+You may add and remove files from your current working directory, commit changes and checkout previous commits.

+## Installation

+After cloning the repository, compile the program with C++17 or later. (e.g. type `g++ -std=c++17 driver.cpp miniGit.cpp -o miniGit` into a terminal that is set in the clone directory).

+## Use

-This code is compiled by typing the command 'g++ -std=c++17 driver.cpp miniGit.cpp -o miniGit', and can be run with the command './miniGit'.
-You will then be greeted by a menu of options, where you can create files in your current working directory and commit changes locally.
+To run `miniGit`, use `./miniGit` (or any other name you chose at compile time).
+You will then be greeted by a menu of options, where you can add or remove files in your current working directory, commit changes locally, and checkout older file versions from previous commits.
+If you find a bug, enter debug mode with menu option `8127` for more detailed information (you can subsequently leave debug mode with menu option `3850`).

+### Initialization

+When you first start the program with `./miniGit`, you will be prompted to initialize a repository.

+- If this is your first time using `miniGit` in this directory, the program will create a hidden sub-folder called `.minigit` where it will put versioned files as you update and commit components of your repository.
+- If you have used `miniGit` in this directory before, you will be prompted to choose between resetting the repository or exiting the program. **Warning:** if you choose to reset the repository, your previous versioned files (everything in the `./minigit` directory) will be permanently deleted.

+Note: at this stage of development, `miniGit` does not function across uses.
+Once the program terminates, version tracking stops and cannot be recovered.

+### Add/Remove

+Once the repository is initialized, you will be prompted to choose from several menu options.

+- Menu option 1, "Add a file", will instruct `miniGit` to begin tracking files in your working directory or deeper.
+The same file cannot be added twice.
+- Menu option 2, "Remove a file" will instruct `miniGit` to stop tracking files in your current working directory or deeper.
+Removing a file from `miniGit` will *not* modify or remove it from your working directory - it will simply stop being tracked by `miniGit`.
+A removed file can always be added again.

+### Commit

+After adding files to `miniGit` or modifying already-added files, you can choose to commit them with menu option 3.
+Upon a commit, `miniGit` will check for any changes in your added files.
+If it finds changes, it will automatically assign an updated version number to the changed files and save them to the `./minigit` directory.
+You may access any version of an added file at any time manually by accessing the `./minigit` directory.
+Note: you may have to manually remove the version number (`"_v##"`) from the file extension to open the file properly.

+### Checkout

+If you'd like to restore the files in your working directory to a previous version, use menu option 4 to check out a previous commit.
+This will replace the files in your current working directory with copies of the same files as they were when you submitted the specified commit. **Warning:** any uncommitted changes will be lost upon checkout - it is a good idea to always commit your changes before checking out a previous commit if you wish to save your changes.

+### Quit

+Menu option 5 will exit `miniGit`.
+This will delete the repository structure and disable you from checking out previous commits from within the program.
+Quitting `miniGit` does *not* erase and files in your working directory, nor does it erase any versioned files from commits you made during use of the program.
+All version files will still be available in the `./minigit` directory.

+## Future and Feedback

+In the future, we will consider adding additional functionality to `miniGit` such as branching, diff and status, friendly checkouts, and more.
+If you find any bugs or have suggestions, please submit an issue [here](https://github.com/collinsinclair/miniGit/issues).
 We are very proud of this project and hope you enjoy it as well!